-You'll have check-ins every two weeks with Georgia Tech faculty experts who can help you make progress on your project.
+You'll have check-ins with Georgia Tech faculty experts who can help you make progress on your project.
 We'll also update this website with resources such as templates for work emails and examples on how to calculate CO2 emissions and cost savings.

 You'll write up your calculations and recommendations as a report and submit it to your organization so that they can consider implementing them.
 We'll provide you with a template for this report.

 We'll organize a final competition where you can present your project and compete for thousands of dollars in cash prizes.